 Digital Marketing with A Small Business

 Direct communication.
 There’s a higher likelihood that your message will not be lost in translation, because you often work directly with the person who will be executing the project deliverables.
-At an agency, it’s common practice to communicate with an account manager who then delegates tasks to a variety of people – designers, developers, content specialists – that can muddle the interpretation of the project outcome.
+At an agency, it’s common practice to communicate with an account manager who then delegates tasks to a variety of people - designers, developers, content specialists – that can muddle the interpretation of the project outcome, in marketing you need to know how to create great video content.

 Customization.
 Small businesses are known to tailor solutions to meet the needs of their clients, while being mindful of the marketing budget.
 Agencies typically have set offerings which can be costly and lack flexibility.
 Agencies also tend to throw many pieces of marketing under their umbrella, thereby reducing the likelihood of effectiveness.